bartificer/programming-by-stealth/docs/_tidbits/tidbit14.md

 Our various bots have been trained on millions of lines of other people's code, and will produce code that's about as good as the average line of code out there.
 Sometimes *average* is more than you need, but sometimes it really isn't!

-When you're doing something quick and dirty it's probably just fine.
+When you're doing something quick and dirty, it's probably just fine.
 If the code the bot spits out does the one thing you need to do in the moment, great!
 Job done,  move on with your day.

-But when you're working on a production code base that's going to be deployed to the real world dealing with real data for years to come, average is not nearly good enough!
+But when you're working on a production code base that's going to be deployed to the real world, dealing with real data for years to come, average is not nearly good enough!
 In that kind of situation, you need to treat everything the LLM produces as a starting point to build from.

 You need to check the real meaning of every argument, parameter, flag, etc., to be sure it does what you think it does.
 You should also assume it's going to miss a bunch of edge cases, so you probably need to add some additional checks around the suggested code.
-And, you should assume it won't fail gracefully when it meets the real word, and add all missing error handling.
+And, you should assume it won't fail gracefully when it meets the real world, and add all missing error handling.

 ### LLMS are Word Association Machines

-When you're working near the edges of your understanding, search engines can be infuriating to use because when you as value generic questions you get utterly useless results.
+When you're working near the edges of your understanding, search engines can be infuriating to use because when you ask vague, generic questions, you get utterly useless results.

-LLMs on the other hand can leverage their abilities to associate those same vague generic works with at least some relevant information, allowing them to give you at least somewhat helpful responses.
+LLMs, on the other hand, can leverage their abilities to associate those same vague, generic words with at least some relevant information, allowing them to give you at least somewhat helpful responses.

 But, that does not mean that using the correct jargon is not important.
 On the contrary, the more accurately you use the appropriate jargon, the higher the quality of the information these robots will associate with it, and the more helpful and correct their replies will be.

-When you don't know the right words to use, take cues from the helpful parts of the early answers in the conversation, as for clarifications between similar-sounding words, and fine-tone your responses to adopt ever more of the correct jargon.
+When you don't know the right words to use, take cues from the helpful parts of the early answers in the conversation.
+Ask for clarifications between similar-sounding words, and fine-tune your responses to adopt ever more of the correct jargon.

 ### Conversations, not Questions

-Speaking of conversations, LLMs are not search engines, they're chat bots!
+Speaking of conversations, LLMs are not search engines; they're chatbots!
 Unlike 2025 Siri, they **do remember** what you just said!
-Yes, they're excellent alternatives for search engines when you're trying to get conceptual answers rather than find specific resources, but they're not drop-in replacements.
-Don't treat the chat box like a search box — treat to your initial question as a conversations starter, and don't host accent there first response as the real answer.
+Yes, they're excellent alternatives for search engines when you're trying to get conceptual answers rather than find specific resources, but they're not drop-in replacements. **BART: did you mean something different than host accent?** Don't treat the chat box like a search box — treat your initial question as a conversation starter, and don't host accent there first response as the real answer.
 Ask follow-up questions — if the response is clearly off base, reply explaining **why** this is not what you need.
-If you don't understand some or all of the answer, ask for clarifications.
+If you don't understand some or all of the answer, ask for clarification.
 If you're not sure if some suggested code will handle some specific edge case, ask!

 Another useful thing to do is to ask for links to relevant parts of official documentation.
-If the conversation has led you to believe a specific library, or class, or function is the best fit, ask for a link to the docs so you can really understand what the library, class, or function actually does.
+If the conversation has led you to believe a specific library, class, or function is the best fit, ask for a link to the docs so you can really understand what the library, class, or function actually does. **BART: I added these two sentences** This is another way to ensure the library, class, or function actually exists and the chatbot hasn't hallucinated it into existence.
+(Yes, that happens.)

 ### Favour Chatbots that Show Their Sources

-If you have the choice between two LLMs, one that doesn't show you links to the sources it used to construction it's reply, and ones that does, use the one that does!
-Firstly, the actual referenced website is a great initial indicator for the response's quality — if you're asking about PowerShell and the the sources are at `learn.microsoft.com`, there's a good chance they're accurate, but if they're simply based on `reddit.com` posts, increase your skepticism!
-But more than that, when the answer to your question is mission-critical, take the time to open the linked sources and verify the function calls, argument names, or what ever for yourself.
+If you have the choice between two LLMs, one that doesn't show you links to the sources it used to construct its reply, and one that does, use the one that does!
+Firstly, the actual referenced website is a great initial indicator for the response's quality — if you're asking about PowerShell and the sources are at `learn.microsoft.com`, there's a good chance they're accurate, but if they're simply based on `reddit.com` posts, increase your skepticism!
+But more than that, when the answer to your question is mission-critical, take the time to open the linked sources and verify the function calls, argument names, or whatever for yourself.

 ### Context is King

 Now that you're thinking in terms of conversations and the tools having a memory, let's loop back to that first abstraction — the fact that LLMs act as averaging machines.
 The context you give the LLMs biases what it is they average against.

-In the context of a chat interface that means code snippets, technologies, libraries, classes, functions, and what not mentioned earlier will be weighted more highly in the averages that appear as responses.
+In the context of a chat interface, that means code snippets, technologies, libraries, classes, functions, and whatnot mentioned earlier will be weighted more highly in the averages that appear as responses.

-But LLMs don't just chat, they can also offer short little code completions and even suggest entire sections of code as you type.
+But LLMs don't just chat; they can also offer short code completions and even suggest entire sections of code as you type.
 These suggestions are also influenced by context, but that context is coming from the tool they're integrated into.

-When you use an AI-enabled development environment (IDE), the context of the code around the code your working on — your current file, all your open tabs, and in many tools, all the code in the currently open project.
+When you use an AI-enabled development environment (IDE), it considers the context of the code around the code you're working on — your current file, all your open tabs, and, in many tools, all the code in the currently open project.
 This means that if you have a consistent coding style, the suggestions will start to *sound* ever more like your own code.
 The bigger the project you're working on, the better the suggestions get!
-So, don't experiment with toy projects, experiment with those ancient codebases that go back decades that no one person full understands, that's where the tools can give the absolute most value!
+So, don't experiment with toy projects, experiment with those ancient codebases that go back decades that no one person fully understands; that's where the tools can give the absolute most value!

 ### The Advantages an IDE Integration Brings

 As I've just hinted, one of the biggest advantages integrations bring is automatic context — you don't have to tell the AI which tools you're using, because the AI sees your code already!

-Not only can you save yourself some prompting, you can also refer directly to specific parts of your code more easily.
+Not only can you save yourself some prompting, but you can also refer directly to specific parts of your code more easily.
 You could ask *'why does line 42 give a divide by zero error?'*, but you don't even have to be that explicit, you can simply select the line or lines your question relates to and refer to it as simply *'this'*!

-In terms of chatting then you get free context and quick and easy references to specific chunks of code, but what about the replies, can you do more with those too?
+In terms of chatting, you get free context and quick and easy references to specific chunks of code.
+But what about the replies?
+Can you do more with those, too?
 Of course you can!
-When the bot returns suggested code you get buttons to copy the code, insert the code at your cursor, or, if the suggestion is a change, and option to automatically apply the change to your file or files!
-That last option sounds really scary, but VS Code's GitHub Copilot integration does it in a very explicit and safe way, it shows you what it will remove in red, what it will add in green, and gives you accept and reject buttons for each proposed change.
+When the bot returns suggested code, you get buttons to copy the code, insert the code at your cursor, or, if the suggestion is a change, an option to automatically apply the change to your file or files!
+That last option sounds really scary, but VS Code's GitHub Copilot integration does it in a very explicit and safe way.
+It shows you what it will remove in red, what it will add in green, and gives you accept and reject buttons for each proposed change.

-But you get value from an AI-enabled IDE without even enabling a chat box thanks to dramatically more powerful code completions, rather than just offering completions for the word you\'re currently typing, the AI will offer entire sections of code, including comments!
+But you get value from an AI-enabled IDE without even enabling a chat box, thanks to dramatically more powerful code completions.
+Rather than just offering completions for the word you\'re currently typing, the AI will offer entire sections of code, including comments!
 Even when the suggestions are not perfect, it's often much less work to tweak a few details than it is to have to type it all out from scratch!

 ## An Important Warning — NEVER INCLUDE SECRETS IN YOUR CODE